SAVY (Grades K-6/Rising Grades 1-8)

-Who?
-SAVY serves gifted and high-achieving students in Kindergarten through grade 6 during the academic year (summer, rising 1-7 grade) who typically test around the 95th percentile on an ability test or in at least one content area on a standardized achievement test.
-During the summer, students who have completed 6th grade (rising 7th grade students) are eligible to participate in Career Connections at SAVY, a day program within SAVY designed specifically for this age group.
-See the “Eligibility” section below for more information on student qualification for SAVY or Career Connections.
-Learn more about summer options for rising 7th graders.
+SAVY serves gifted and high-achieving students in kindergarten through grade 6 throughout the year.
+During the summer, students who have completed 6th or 7th grade (rising 7th or 8th) are eligible to participate in Career Connections at SAVY, a day program within SAVY designed specifically for this age group.

-When?
-Fall and Spring classes are held for three consecutive Saturdays from 9:00 a.m. to 2:45 p.m. with lunch provided.
-Summer classes are week-long sessions during June and July, Monday through Friday from 8:45 a.m. to 3:45 p.m.
+Summer classes are week-long sessions during June and July, Monday through Friday from 8:45 AM to 3:45 PM.
 Students may register for one or more sessions.
-Summer SAVY typically offers six, one-week sessions.
+Summer SAVY typically offers six one-week sessions.
 Course offerings differ per session.

 Please visit the “SAVY Session Dates and Application Information” page for more details.

 Where does SAVY take place?

 SAVY is held on Peabody Campus at Vanderbilt University in Nashville, TN.